 The manual is in three parts, and each contains two chapters.
 The first part is entitled: 'What is economics?' and chapters 2 & 3 cover 'defining economics and the economy'; and 'economic systems'.

-The second part is called: 'Who gets what?' and chapters 4 & 5 cover 'income, poverty and wealth'; and 'work and unemployment'.
+The first part is called: 'Who gets what?' and chapters 4 & 5 cover 'income, poverty and wealth'; and 'work and unemployment'.

 The third part entitled: 'The role of government' and chapters 6 & 7 cover 'EU politics, the Budget, inflation control' and 'Taxation and public expenditure'.